-Finding sources (scholarly articles, research books, dissertations) for your literature review is part of the research process, a process that is iterative--you go back and forth along the process as new information is gather and analyze until all necessary data is acquire and you are ready to write.
+Finding sources (scholarly articles, research books, dissertations, etc.) for your literature review is part of the research process.
+This process is iterative, meaning you repeat and modify searches until you have gathered enough sources for your project.
 The main steps in this research process are:

 Planning: Before searching for articles or books, brainstorm to develop keywords that better describe your research question.

-Searching: While searching take note of what other keywords are used to describe your topic and use them to do more searches
+Searching: While searching, take note of what other keywords are used to describe your topic, and use them to conduct additional searches

 ♠ Most articles include a keyword section

-♠ Key concepts may change name through time so make sure to check for variations
+♠ Key concepts may change names throughout time so make sure to check for variations

 Analyzing: While reading, start making notes of key concepts and commonalities and disagreement among the research articles you find.

-♠ Create a spreadsheet document to record what articles you are finding useful and why.
+♠ Create a spreadsheet to record what articles you are finding useful and why.

 ♠ Create fields to write summaries of articles or quotes for future citing and paraphrasing.

 Writing: Synthesize your findings.
-Use your own voice to explain to your readers what you learn about the literature your search; its weaknesses and strengths; what is missing or ignore
+Use your own voice to explain to your readers what you learned about the literature on your topic.
+What are its weaknesses and strengths?
+What is missing or ignored?

 All databases have Help pages that explain the best way to search their product.
-When doing literature reviews, you want to take advantange of all these features since it will facilitate not only finding the articles that you really need but also control how many results and how relevants they are for your search.
-The most common features available in any advanced search (in databases and library online catalogs) are:
+When doing literature reviews, you will want to take advantage of these features since they can facilitate not only finding the articles that you really need but also controlling the number of results and how relevant they are for your search.
+The most common features available in the advanced search option of databases and library online catalogs are:

 ► Are you working on an emerging topic?
 You are not likely to find many sources, which is good because you are trying to prove that this is a topic that needs more research.
 But, it is not enough to say that you found few or no articles on your topic in your field.
 You need to look broadly to other disciplines (also known as triangulation) to see if your research topic has been studied from other perspectives as a way to validate the uniqueness of your research question.

 ► Are you working on something that has been studied extensively?
-Then you are going to find many sources and you will want to limit how far you want to look back.
+Then you are going to find many sources and you will want to limit how far back you want to look.
 Use limiters to eliminate research that may be dated and opt to search for resources published within the last 5-10 years.

 This work is licensed under a Creative Commons Attribution NonCommercial 4.0 International License. | Details and Exceptions